mitchcampbell/Gess/readme.md

 ### Motivation

 My final project for CS162 was an implementation of the board game [Gess](https://www.chessvariants.com/crossover.dir/gess.html) in Python, playable from the command line.
-After completion, I decided to make the game playable via a GUI interface which I've implemented using [PyGame](https://www.pygame.org/).
+After completion, I decided to make the game playable via a GUI interface using [PyGame](https://www.pygame.org/).

 ### What You'll Need